masroof-maindak/masroof-maindak.github.io/content/posts/ArchOnMac.md

 ## Other

 - For internet (at least on my Macbook Pro 2014), you need the `broadcom-wl` and `b43-firmware` packages.
 The latter is available in the AUR.
+You can download them via USB tethering (Android phone required).
 - Note: `cpupower` (Set to the 'powersave' governor (underclocks processor to lowest frequency))  & `mbpfan-git` (fan daemon) are essential for Linux on Mac.
-Regarding the former -
-- Also check out [scripts](Scripts/) and move the contents to your `.local/bin` (or any other directory in your path).
+Regarding the former, you may not even need to underclock.
+Personally, I deemed it a necessity, because without doing so, my battery barely lasts me a whole 90 minutes.